Fronkon Games

 • Configurable gravity vector (supports other planets).

-• Multiple drag models (G1, G2, G5, G6, G7, G8).
+• Drag models G1, G2, G3, G4, G5, G6, G7, G8.

-• Wind effects and atmospheric conditions.
+• Wind effects and atmospheric conditions from the active WeatherSystem.

 • Burst-compiled jobs for performance.